 ARTICLE VII - TEACHING HOURS AND TEACHING LOAD

-A. The regular workday of classroom teachers will begin at 8:15 a.m. and end at 3:15 p.m. or as soon as the last bus leaves the school grounds.
+A. The teachers will begin the regular school year one day before the students for staff meetings and other meeting needs.
+The regular workday of classroom teachers will begin at 8:15 a.m. and end at 3:15 p.m. or as soon as the last bus leaves the school grounds.
+Faculty meetings will be held up to two times per month.
 It should be understood that there are normal commitments associated with teaching that will lengthen the normal workday and teachers are expected to remain in order to fulfill those commitments and obligations when given 48 hours notice.
 The starting and dismissal times may be modified from time to time however, no such adjustment shall extend the regular day as described above.
-The number of days students are required to be in attendance at school shall, from time to time, be established by the Committee.
-If the Department of Education for the Commonwealth of Massachusetts establishes parameters for the attendance of students at school, the Committee will establish the number of days students are required to be in attendance at school within such parameters and the Committee in so establishing the number of days students are required to be in attendance at school may from time to time lengthen and otherwise modify the "workday".

 B. Teachers may be required to perform during the "workday" in addition to their teaching duties other activities deemed by the Principal and/or Superintendent to be reasonably necessary for the proper functioning of the school system, including, but not limited to lunch room duty.